 By Ed Lubberdink

 Dr. Ed Lubberdink has been a chiropractor in the same location for 35 years.
+His middle daughter has just started her internship at CMCC.
 He has three chiropractic associates, four massage therapists and a naturopath on his team.
 Lubberdink has attended over 100 post-graduate seminars to stay current and inspired.
 The clinic focus is certainly on wellness.